Workers' Rights: Breaks

 • Rest breaks at work: Guarantees employees 20 uninterrupted minutes of rest during their working day.
 It only applies to staff that work over six hours a day—again, you don't have to pay for that time if you don’t want to.

-• Daily rest: Is the employee’s right to have at least 11 hours off between working days.
+• Daily rest: It is the employee’s right to have at least 11 hours off between working days.

 • Weekly rest: Requires your employees to have at least 24 uninterrupted hours without work each week (or an uninterrupted 48 hours every fortnight).